VimsRocz/IMU/docs/MATLAB/Task7_MATLAB.md

 The script loads residual and attitude data, computes basic statistics and writes figures under ``results/<TAG>/``.

+As of *October 2023* the evaluation aligns all residuals to the fused IMU time vector.
+Earlier versions used the GNSS update times which produced shortened plots compared to Task 6.
+Residuals and truth are now interpolated so that the Task 7 timeline matches the Task 6 overlays.

 ## Subtasks

 ### 7.1 Load Data